User Community Service Desk Downloads

 workspaces_disabled

-List of workspace IDs to be omitted from the scan.
+List of workspace IDs to be excluded from the scan.

 workspaces

 List of workspace IDs to be scanned.
-If empty, toolkit scans everything.
+If left empty, the scanner scans everything.

 {